George Armstrong (ice hockey): Toronto Maple Leafs

 The Maple Leafs finally reached the NHL's peak two seasons later.
 Armstrong set a career high with 53 points in the 1961–62 regular season, then added 12 points in 12 playoff games for Toronto.
 He started the play that resulted in the Stanley Cup clinching goal, rushing the puck up ice before passing to Tim Horton, who then passed to goal-scorer Dick Duff that capped off a 2–1 victory in the sixth and deciding game of the series against the Chicago Black Hawks.
 As Maple Leafs captain, Armstrong was presented the trophy by league president Clarence Campbell.
 It was the first of three consecutive championships for Toronto as the Maple Leafs of 1962–1964 became the fourth dynasty in NHL history.
 Individually, Armstrong scored 21, 19 and 20 goals over the three seasons and by virtue of the NHL's All-Star Game format of the time that had the defending champion play the all-stars of the remaining teams, appeared in his fourth, fifth and sixth All-Star Games.
 Early in the 1963–64 season, on December 1, 1963, Armstrong scored his 200th career NHL goal.

 A 37-point season followed in 1964–65, then 51 points the 1965–66 season.
 By 1966–67, Armstrong led an aging Maple Leafs team which entered the playoffs as an underdog against a dominant Chicago team.
-The Maple Leafs nonetheless eliminated the Black Hawks in six games to set up the 1967 Stanley Cup Finals against Montreal.
+The Maple Leafs nonetheless eliminated the Black Hawks in six games to set up the 1967 Stanley Cup Final against Montreal.
 The Canadiens were so confident of victory that a display area for the Stanley Cup had been set up at the Quebec pavilion at Expo 67 in Montreal prior to the series' start.
 The Maple Leafs dashed Montreal's hopes by winning the championship in six games.
 Armstrong scored the final goal of the series in a 3–1 victory in the deciding contest.
 It was also the last goal scored in the NHL's "Original Six" era as the league was set to double in size to 12 teams for the 1967–68 season.

 Armstrong with the Maple Leafs during the 1970–71 season.
 He retired at the end of that season.